NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/ChargeDefectRatio``                  double    frac    >= -0.9, <= 9    No        0.0             Deviation between design/installed refrigerant charges [#]_
   ===============================================  ========  ======  ===============  ========  ==============  ==============================================

+  .. [#] UnitLocation choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "roof deck", "manufactured home belly", or "unconditioned space".
+  .. [#] If UnitLocation not provided, defaults based on the distribution system:

+         \- **Air**: supply duct location with the largest area, otherwise "conditioned space"

+         \- **DSE**: "conditioned space" if ``FractionHeatLoadServed``/``FractionCoolLoadServed`` are 1, otherwise "unconditioned space"

+  .. [#] HVACDistribution type must be :ref:`air_distribution` (type: "regular velocity") or :ref:`dse_distribution`.
   .. [#] IsSharedSystem should be true if the SFA/MF building has multiple ground source heat pumps connected to a shared hydronic circulation loop.
-  .. [#] HVACDistribution type must be :ref:`air_distribution` (type: "regular velocity") or :ref:`dse_distribution`.
   .. [#] Heating capacity autosized per ACCA Manual J/S based on heating design load.
   .. [#] Cooling capacity autosized per ACCA Manual J/S based on cooling design load.
+  .. [#] BackupType choices are "integrated" or "separate".
+         Heat pump backup will only operate during colder temperatures when the heat pump runs out of heating capacity or is disabled due to a switchover/lockout temperature.
+         Use "integrated" if the heat pump's distribution system and blower fan power applies to the backup heating (e.g., built-in electric strip heat or an integrated backup furnace, i.e., a dual-fuel heat pump).
+         Use "separate" if the backup system has its own distribution system (e.g., electric baseboard or a boiler).
+         Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] NumberofUnitsServed only required if IsSharedSystem is true, in which case it must be > 1.